 Restaurants across the country are joining the movement to go smoke and tobacco-free.
 Adopting a Smoke-Free Policy ensures that patrons dining in your restaurant will be protected from secondhand smoke exposure.
 Studies have also shown that going smoke-free does not hurt restaurant and bar patronage, employment, sales of profits.
 Restaurant WellSpots are required to implement a Smoke-Free Policy for Level 2 designation and a Tobacco-Free Policy for Level 3 designation.
 For sample policies and tips for implementing in your restaurant, visit the provided resources.

-- Mattes RD, Donnelly D. Relative contributions of dietary sodium sources.
+1.Mattes RD, Donnelly D. Relative contributions of dietary sodium sources.
 J Am Coll Nutr.
 1991;10:383–93.

-- Kochanek KD, Xu JQ, Murphy SL, Miniño AM, Kung HC.
+2.Kochanek KD, Xu JQ, Murphy SL, Miniño AM, Kung HC.
 Deaths: final data for 2009.
 Nat Vital Stat Rep. 2011;60(3).

 - Gluten-free menu items

-- Vegan menu items
+- Vegetarian and/or vegan menu items

-- Pescatarian friendly menu items and meal preparation (fish, mollusk and/or crustacean offerings for those vegetarians who will eat seafood but not land animals)
+- Pescatarian friendly menu items and meal preparation

 ServSafe Allergens Online Course

 Restaurants have an opportunity to implement additional practices to encourage healthy choices.
 These practices include: